 Within the U.S. military, the corporate world, professional sports and politics, black Americans have moved beyond the boundaries that held back their ancestors.
 Yet today, only on rare occasions does a black conductor, concertmaster or principal classical musician grace the concert stage of a major American city or regional orchestra.

 We hope you will join us in celebrating the enormous contributions these talented musicians have offered the world.
-The Colour of Music Black Classical Musicians Festival will feature vocal, piano and organ recitals, classical mixed ensembles and a finale chamber festival orchestra of black musicians presenting works by Saint-Georges, William Grant Still and George T. Walker.
+The Colour of Music Black Classical Musicians Festival will feature vocal, piano and organ recitals, classical mixed ensembles and a finale chamber festival orchestra of black musicians presenting works by Le Chevalier de Saint-Georges, Charleston native son, Edmund Thornton Jenkins, William Grant Still, Fred Onovwerosuoke, Dominique Le Gendre, Nkeiru Okoye and many others.
 We look forward to seeing you in the audience.